hashicorp/terraform-provider-vault/website/docs/index.html.markdown

 ### TLS Certificate

-Provides support for authenticating to Vault using the Username & Password authentication engine.
+Provides support for authenticating to Vault using the TLS Certificate authentication engine.

 *For more details see: [TLS Certificate Auth Method (API)](https://www.vaultproject.io/api-docs/auth/cert#tls-certificate-auth-method-api)*